Revenue Driving Decisions at RIDOT – Not Safety

 “A construction program that continues to prioritize non-essential and non-critical work in the midst of a severe infrastructure crisis will create jobs, but does little to change the culture that led us down this embarrassing, expensive and non-sustainable path.
 There is a lot of taxpayer money at stake and we need to get this right.”

-Press & media inquiries about this statement can be directed to Chris Maxwell at (401)265-4638.
+Press and media inquiries about this statement can be directed to Chris Maxwell at (401) 265-4638.